PedroFellipeAntunes/halftone-java/README.md

 - **Apply Halftone Effect**
   - Patterns: `Dots`, `Squares`, `Triangles`, `Lines`, `Sine Waves`.
-- **Full CMYK Processing**
+- **Full CMYK and RGB Processing**
-  - Separates image into CMYK channels, applies halftone at predetermined angles, and merges using multiply blend.
+  - Separates image into CMYK channels (or keeps RGB), applies halftone at fixed angles, and merges using multiply blend.
+- **Dual ComboBox Interface**
+  - Select both **TYPE** (pattern) and **OpType** (operation mode) without affecting layout.
+  - ComboBoxes now occupy the **full width** of the control panel for better usability.
 - **Drag & Drop Support**
   - Simply drag images into the interface to process them.
 - **Interactive Controls**
   - Adjust halftone scale (0–100) and angle (0°–360°) via sliders for live preview.
 - **Batch Processing**
   - Drop multiple images at once; each will be processed and automatically saved.
+- **Color Picker Support**
+  - Background and foreground colors can be selected for custom halftone effects.
+- **Live Feedback**
+  - Real-time update of processing state, preventing controls from being modified mid-processing.

 ---